← Back

 • Hybrid approaches

 Today, vendors earn more from LLMs than from embedding services.
 Query decomposition and multi-step retrieval can increase per-query costs.
-New technologies are often expensive at first; however, as models improve and competition grows, prices *tend** to fall.
+New technologies are expensive at first; as models improve and competition grows, prices tend to fall.